timescale/wikistream/README.md

 # Wikistream

-A Python package that uses [`aiosseclient`](https://github.com/ebraminio/aiosseclient) to stream edits to Wikimedia properties around the world and store them in [TimescaleDB](https://timescale.com).
+A Python package that uses [`aiosseclient`](https://github.com/ebraminio/aiosseclient) from stream edits to Wikimedia properties around the world and store them in [TimescaleDB](https://timescale.com).

 This package assumes that you're accessing a PostgreSQL database on your local machine that already has the TimescaleDB extension installed and enabled.
 [TimescaleDB Docker Image](https://hub.docker.com/r/timescale/timescaledb/)